A common-sensical vision of criminal-justice reform. —The New York Times

 Everyone knows that the United States leads the world in incarceration, and that our political process is gridlocked.
 But what can be done right now to reduce the number of people sent to jail and prison?
-This essential book from The New Press offers a concrete road map for both professionals and general readers who want to move from analysis to action.
+Nominated for the 2018 Goddard Riverside Stephan Russo Book Prize for Social Justice, this essential book from the New Press offers a concrete road map for professionals and general readers alike who want to move from analysis to action.
 Written by Greg Berman, director of the Center for Court Innovation, and Julian Adler, the Center's director of policy and research, this forward-looking book highlights key lessons from successful programs across the country—engaging the public in preventing crime, treating all defendants with dignity and respect, and linking people to effective community-based interventions rather than locking them up.
 Along the way, the authors tell a series of gripping stories, highlighting gang members who have gotten their lives back on track, judges who are transforming their courtrooms, and reformers around the country who are rethinking what justice looks like.

 While Start Here offers no silver bullets, it does put forth a suite of proven reforms—from alternatives to bail to diversion programs for mentally ill defendants—that will improve the lives of thousands of people right now.